fstnetwork/module-api/Workshop/issueToken.md

   - **permission**
-    - Only Issuer could use
+    - Only Issuer can use

 ## Step

 - Method0.
   - Auth: Master
-    (Would give ethValue, mintIL and transferMasterToken when creating issuer)
+    (Will give ethValue, mintIL and transferMasterToken when creating issuer)
     - createUserV2, role = 1
   - Auth: Issuer
     - fillGas to issuer